About me and how I cured Palmoplantar Pustulosis naturally

 It’s in my nature to seek out and find information when I want to learn something.
 I need to know the hows and the whys and find it hard just to do things without not knowing why I'm doing them.
 When I began doing my research and looking in to the causes of this disease I started to realize there might be natural ways to combat this.
 I couldn't just accept the words of my dermatologist “There is no cure, this is for life, you will never heal, this condition is chronic”.
 “You might be lucky and have spells of remission but you are going to have to learn to live with it”.
 I do agree with the doctors there's no cure.
 A cure means you are taking something which eliminates the problem and it will never come back.
 I don’t think that’s the case with any disease.
 Once it’s there you will always be receptive to get it again if you do not maintain your body, and remove the cause.

 I also sadly came to realize that most doctors have no or very little education in nutrition.
 They are taught how to treat a symptom and not the cause.
 An autoimmune disease are not a one single symptom but a cause and a result of loads of factors.

-Now five years after not having a single outbreak of PPP I'm confident my healing system works and I want to help you to heal too.
+Now six years after not having a single outbreak of PPP I'm confident my healing system works and I want to help you to heal too.
 We all have different triggers to onset this disease and you need to understand which trigger is yours to be successful.